Seth Rollins: WWE Champion (2014–2016)

 On the June 2 episode of Raw, Rollins turned on Ambrose and Reigns to rejoin The Authority, turning heel once again.
-He entered himself into the Money in the Bank ladder match at the titular event on June 29, which he won after interference from Kane.
-Rollins defeated Ambrose at Battleground on July 20 via forfeit after their match was called off by Triple H after a pre-match attack by Ambrose on Rollins backstage as well as at SummerSlam on August 17 in a lumberjack match after hitting him with his Money in the Bank briefcase following interference from Kane.
+On June 29, Rollins won the Money in the Bank ladder match at the titular event after interference from Kane.
+Rollins defeated Ambrose at Battleground on July 20 via forfeit after their match was called off by Triple H after a pre-match attack by Ambrose on Rollins backstage, as well as at SummerSlam on August 17 in a lumberjack match after hitting him with his Money in the Bank briefcase following interference from Kane.
 The following night on Raw, Rollins defeated Ambrose once again in a Falls Count Anywhere match by referee stoppage after Kane interfered again and helped Rollins execute a Curb Stomp on Ambrose through cinder blocks, giving him a kayfabe injury.
-Rollins then began feuding with Roman Reigns and a match between the two was set up for Night of Champions on September 21, but Reigns developed a legitimate incarcerated hernia which required surgery prior to the event, resulting in Rollins being declared the winner via forfeit, before being attacked by a returning Ambrose.
+On September 21, at Night of Champions, a scheduled match between Rollins and Reigns ended in Rollins being declared the winner via forfeit since Reigns developed a legitimate incarcerated hernia which required surgery prior to the event.
+He was then attacked by a returning Ambrose.
 Shortly after, Rollins adopted Jamie Noble and Joey Mercury as bodyguards, being named "J&J Security".
-The feud between Rollins and Ambrose culminated at Hell in a Cell on October 26, where Rollins defeated Ambrose in a Hell in a Cell match after Bray Wyatt interfered and attacked Ambrose.
-Following Hell in a Cell, tension began growing between Rollins and Randy Orton due to The Authority's preferential treatment of Rollins, leading to a match between the two on the November 3 episode of Raw, which Rollins won.
-After the match, Orton attacked The Authority but was overpowered, resulting in Rollins performing a Curb Stomp on Orton onto the steel ring steps, kayfabe injuring him.
+The feud between Rollins and Ambrose culminated on October 26 at Hell in a Cell, where Rollins defeated Ambrose in a Hell in a Cell match after Bray Wyatt interfered and attacked Ambrose.
+Following Hell in a Cell, tension began growing between Rollins and Randy Orton due to The Authority's preferential treatment of Rollins.
+After defeating Orton on the November 3 episode of Raw, Orton attacked The Authority but was overpowered, resulting in Rollins performing a Curb Stomp on Orton onto the steel ring steps, kayfabe injuring him.
 At Survivor Series on November 23, Rollins captained Team Authority in a five-on-five elimination tag team match against Team Cena, in which he was the sole survivor for his team and the last man eliminated by Dolph Ziggler, resulting in The Authority being ousted from control of WWE.
 At TLC: Tables, Ladders & Chairs on December 14, he lost to Cena in a tables match.
 On the January 5, 2015 episode of Raw, The Authority regained control over WWE.

-Rollins competed in a triple threat match for the WWE World Heavyweight Championship against Cena and champion Brock Lesnar at the Royal Rumble on January 25, which Lesnar won after pinning Rollins.
-At Fastlane on February 22, Rollins, Big Show and Kane defeated Ziggler, Erick Rowan and Ryback; however after the match Randy Orton returned and attacked Noble, Mercury and Kane, while Rollins fled the arena.
-After weeks of teasing a reunion with The Authority, Orton eventually attacked Rollins, which led to a match between the two at WrestleMania 31 on March 29, which Rollins lost.
+At Royal Rumble on January 25, Rollins failed to win a triple threat match for the WWE World Heavyweight Championship against Cena and champion Brock Lesnar.
+At Fastlane on February 22, Rollins, Big Show and Kane defeated Ziggler, Erick Rowan and Ryback.
+After the match, Orton returned and attacked Noble, Mercury and Kane, while Rollins fled the arena.
+On March 29, at WrestleMania 31, Rollins lost to Orton.
 Later that night, Rollins cashed in his Money in the Bank contract during Lesnar and Reigns' WWE World Heavyweight Championship match, turning it into a triple threat match and pinned Reigns to win the title for the first time in his career, making him the first man to cash in his Money in the Bank contract at WrestleMania and during a title match.
 Rollins continued his feud with Orton after WrestleMania, which led to a steel cage match for the championship with Kane residing as special guest "gatekeeper" at Extreme Rules on April 26, where Rollins retained after interference from the latter.
-At Payback on May 17, Rollins retained the title against Orton, Reigns, and Ambrose in a fatal-four-way match after pinning Orton.
-Rollins then retained the championship against Ambrose on May 31 at Elimination Chamber after getting himself disqualified.
-Rollins again retained over Ambrose at Money in the Bank on June 14 in a ladder match.
+At Payback on May 17, Rollins successfully defended the title against Orton, Reigns, and Ambrose in a fatal-four-way match after pinning Orton.
+Rollins retained the championship against Ambrose on May 31 at Elimination Chamber after getting himself disqualified, and in a ladder match at Money in the Bank on June 14.